kaiting0305/kaiting-intern-repo/Onboarding/Milestone 0. Company policies/Professionalism-Reflection.md

 ###### Have you ever experienced or witnessed great teamwork and professionalism?
 What made it effective?

 Yes.
 Splitting the work evenly, constant communication, leader check up in intervals, teammates double checking with each other.

+Personal example: UEM project for unimelb.
+Split up different tasks, identify due dates.
+Although we didn't have a leader, everyone was initiative.
+Every once in a while, someone will say 'okay we need to do this, this, and this'.
+Most of the time, people will say "ill do this task", but if not, sometimes a person will just ask someone who didn't do as much 'can you do this section'.
+We remind each other deadlines and ask if finished on our own part.

 ######